-Nd so that we make I something of his works, granted YNd so that we might report that his own life, which is set forth more fully, will be sweeter to the taste of the narrator, and more pleasing to the minds of listeners, having loved to hold fast the Son of God since his tender years, he afterwards ceased not to hold him dearly in his heart, because he rightly inscribed him on the tablet of his mind with the pen of proper consideration.
+Nd so [that]260 we might report something of his works, granted that his own life, which is set forth more fully, will be sweeter to the taste of the narrator, 261 and more pleasing to the minds of listeners, having loved [to hold fast]262 the Son of God since <his> tender years, he afterwards ceased not to hold him dearly in heart, because he rightly <his> inscribed him on the tablet of his mind with the pen263 of proper consideration.
 Indeed the greater he progressed in age, the more fully he became enkindled in his love.
-And lest the fervour of his spirit might be extinguished by the ardour of carnal assocation, but would rather be inflamed by his mortification, he constantly restrained it with the harshness of sackcloth, and bound its will with the bonds of the art of abstinence: that being guided not by his vow, but by the will of the spirit, he might advance in safety to what is lawful, and decline prudently from things unlawful.
+And lest the fervour of <his> spirit might be extinguished by the ardour of carnal assocation, but would rather be inflamed by his mortification, he constantly restrained it with the harshness of sackcloth, and bound its will with the bonds of the art of abstinence: that being guided not by his vow, but by the will of the spirit, he might advance in safety to what is lawful, and decline prudently from things unlawful.
 For with <his> oppressed body being worn down by fastings, with ancient observances <and> new austerities which he had imposed upon himself, while having despised the enjoyment of pleasant foods, having been content with the refreshment of the humble, in times of public fasting he chose even to fast from permissible foods, and also to abstain more fully on certain days of the week.
 But thou.

-Ikewise disinclined to lengthy sleep, being occupied with lengthy vigils, and casting off torpor: he persevered sedulously in prayer.
-For, despising the softness of his bed, lest he should grow slack from pampered rest, he indulged <his> limbs by lying calmly, so that, refreshed by a short sleep, he might rise up immediately, and might assign to himself lengthy kneelings and prayers.
-And from the beginning he thus strove to advance cleanly in his ways to the end: that having avoided the slippery <ground> of the world, not flowing down into the mud of pleasure, he shone forth with the brightness of cleanliness.
-What more ?
+Ikewise disinclined to lengthy sleep, being occupied with lengthy vigils, and casting off torpor264: he persevered sedulously in prayer.
+For, despising the softness of his bed, lest he should grow slack from pampered rest, he indulged the slippery <ground> of the world, not flowing down into the mud of pleasure, he shone forth with the brightness of cleanliness.
+What more?
 He broke in pieces the frail vessel of the flesh: that in it he might more carefully preserve the treasure of the soul entrusted to him.
-To be sure he was an eminent teacher and an outstanding preacher, and he infused the light of knowledge into the minds of his hearers: and, having plucked up the hearts of the faithful, he plucked out the thistles of vice and injected the seeds of virtue.
+To be sure <he was> an eminent teacher and an outstanding preacher, and he infused the light of knowledge into the minds of his hearers: and, having plucked up the hearts of the faithful, he plucked out the thistles of vice and injected the seeds of virtue.
 For he was eminent in humility, gentle in meekness, strong in patience, affable in kindness, compassionate in piety, forgiving in mercy: and overflowing with manifold alms for the assistance of the needy.
 But thou.